19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 an employee authorised by the Authority in writing to act under this section may make an entry in the Register of Statutory Liens in the prescribed manner.

-(2) When the entry is made, a statutory lien on the aircraft vests in Authority.
+(2) When the entry is made, a statutory lien on the aircraft vests in the Authority.

 (3) The statutory lien shall cover the following: